zensols.lmtask package¶

 train_apply_chat_template:

-apply_chat_template, but whether to apply during training.
+apply_chat_templateparameters to theapply_chat_templatecall during training.
 If this isFalse, a conversationalmessageswith dictionary list is used instead.

 -